miyagi-dev/miyagi/README.md

     "production": ["dist/index.css"]
   },
   "es6Modules": false, // Adds `type="module"` to the `script` tags of your included js files (useful when using unbundled javascript that uses es6 imports)
+  "files": {
+    "templates": {
+      "engine": "handlebars", // The name of your template engine (see https://github.com/tj/consolidate.js#supported-template-engines)
+      "namespaces": {
+        "custom-namespace": "path/to/folder" // twig e.g. allows custom namespaces, which can be set like this }
+      "extension": "hbs", // The file extension of your template files },
+  },
   "jsFiles": { // Can either be a string, an array of strings or an object with your NODE_ENVs as key and `String` or `Array` as value
     "development": ["src/index.js"],
     "production": ["dist/index.js"]